zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 is chosen.
 Starting with 1.3.0 of that renderer, you may now pass a boolean `false` value for the `layout` variable when calling either `addDefaultParam()` or `render()` on the renderer instance in order to disable the layout.

+## Twig renderer changes

+Expressive 2.0 will use zend-expressive-twigrenderer 1.3+ if that renderer is chosen.
+Starting with 1.3.0 of that renderer, Twig 2.1+ is now supported.